 3643 The History of Mexico: Empire through Revolutions (3)

-This course examines the political, social, economic, and cultural history of Mexico, beginning with independence from Spain and ending with discussions on immigration and drug wars.
+This course examines the political, social, economic, and cultural history of Mexico, beginning with independence from Spain and ending with discussions on immigration and the drug wars.

 3644 Indigenous Politics in Latin America (3)

 This course examines the history of the indigenous political movements in Latin America.
-Students will learn how governments contended with their indigenous constituencies, what tools indigenous peoples used to mobilize politically, and the ways in which ethnicity has shaped political participation in Central and South America, and Mexico.
+Students will learn how governments contended with their indigenous constituencies, what tools indigenous peoples used to mobilize politically, and the ways in which ethnicity has shaped political participation in Central and South America, the Caribbean and Mexico.

 3645 History of U.S-Latin America Relations (3)